HichemELB/dataflow__kafka_to_bq/README.md

 # Kafka to BigQuery Pipeline

-A pipeline that reads from Kafka and writes to BigQuery using Apache Beam.
+A pipeline that reads from Kafka and writes to BigQuery using Dataflow (Apache Beam on Google Cloud Platform).

 ## Table of Contents
 1. [Introduction](#introduction)